 His weakness made him attractive to Snoke, a powerful Dark Side user.
 After leaving Luke’s training, Kylo Ren joined Snoke and became a formidable enemy to the Jedi Order Luke was trying to re-establish.

 Kylo Ren caused devastation to the Jedi and the Skywalker family.
-He killed many Jedi and caused Luke to go into exile.
+He destroyed many Jedi and was responsible for Luke to go into exile.

 Watching Kylo Ren, it is impossible not to be impressed with his style.
 His flaming lightsaber is different from those used by the other Sith Lords, featuring a glowing cross guard.
 Although he fell to Rey in The Force Awakens, he comes back in The Last Jedi stronger than ever.